-It is impossible to read a label from inside the bottle.
-So the leader should create a culture of open and honest feedback.
-Encouraging plain-speak and a process for getting observations from their trusted team members.
+Then, understanding their limited perspective, should create a culture of open and honest feedback.
+Encourage plain-speak and develop and grow the process for getting advice from their trusted team members.

-The executive team needs to have a level of trust that permits true debate and constructive conflict to occur.
-What prevents this in large companies is politics.
+What prevents this trust in many large companies is politics.
 What blocks it in many small firms is friendship.

 The role of the owner then, is to give the team space and resources to be excellent at delivering results.

 Even with an open and candid culture, all businesses need an external perspective.
 Impartial views from someone not in the business but who understands the business.

 Advisors whose role is not threatened as would be an employee.
 Larger companies have non-executive directors.
 In contrast, most smaller businesses have nothing except the owner’s limited and filtered view from inside the bottle.